32u2/simple-shop/NOTES/README.md

 1. register customer as a user - this would allow customer login and access to past payments (currently out of the scope)
 2. collect customers' emails in the payments table, together with the payment details (and decide later what to do with it)

+**FORMS**

+The guest pages are all done in a classic blade way and called by a single controller, never directly from the route (web.php).

+Form pages will each have own controller and will be Livewire(d), so that, for example, form validation errors show without reloading an entire page.

 - [ ] wire product create page form
 - [ ] wire product management page (table)